vueuse/vueuse/packages/core/useTimeout/index.md

 # useTimeout

-Update value after a specified number of milliseconds.
+> Update value after a specified time.
 Provides handles to cancel and/or reset the timeout.

 ## Usage